BlaiseKelly/lotoseurosR/README.md

 The code in this repository has been shared to give some pointers on methods for dealing with the output data from LE.
-The author of this work accepts no responsibility for the code and any outputs that are generated.
+The author of this work accepts no responsibility for the code and any associated outputs that are generated.